Raidriar796/Resonite-On-Steam-Deck/README.md

 **No.**

-While it is possible to run VR on a Steam Deck, people have run Resonite in VR on a Steam Deck, but the experience is pretty awful in anything that's not an incredibly light session, it also puts a lot of strain on the Steam Deck.
+While it is possible to run VR on a Steam Deck, I and other Resonite users have run Resonite in VR on a Steam Deck, but the experience is pretty awful in anything that's not an incredibly light session, it also puts a lot of strain on the Steam Deck.
 I cannot recommend trying it for any serious reason.